webDva/jekyll-now/_posts/2018-06-08-debugging-typescript-with-visual-studio-code.md

 title: Debugging Typescript with Visual Studio Code
 ---

 The problem involves using Typescript (as opposed to Javascript) as the language for a front-end program with the goal of debugging using the Visual Studio Code IDE's debugger.
-The solution involves configuring Typescript compilation options, using a server to host the front-end program, and configuring Visual Studio Code launch options.
+The solution involves configuring Typescript compilation options, using a server to host the front-end program, using the *Debugger for Chrome* extension, and configuring Visual Studio Code launch options.

 # Motivation and context